mikeizbicki/cmc-csci145-math166/README.md

 Projects:

-1. 5-7 projects
+1. 4-7 projects
-1. Use scikit-learn and pytorch
-1. All of them must be completed on the lambda server (i.e. using ssh+bash+vim); server has 80 CPUs + 8 GPUs
+1. All of them must be completed on the lambda server (i.e. using ssh+bash+vim)

-1. Some projects will need GPU access
+   Lambda server has 80 CPUs + 8 GPUs
 1. I'm expecting almost everyone will get full credit, and these will act as a "grade boost"

 <!--